The English Cocker Spaniel belongs to the Retrievers - Flushing Dogs - Water Dogs in the FCI grouping.

 Is the English Cocker Spaniel allowed as a pet in a Singapore HDB flat?

 England, 1800s.
 One of the oldest spaniels known.
 Originally imported to England as a general spaniel-type dog, they were subsequently divided into 7 different spaniel breeds: The Cocker Spaniel, Clumber, English Springer, Field, Irish Water, Sussex and the Welsh Springer.
-The Cocker and Springer Spaniels developed together, with only size differentiating them until 1892, when the Kennel Club of England recognised them as separate breeds.
+Up until the late 19th century, size was the only differentiating factor between the Cocker and Springer Spaniels, and they were referred to as one breed.
+In 1892, the Kennel Club of England classified them as different breeds.
 In 1946 the American and English Cocker Spaniel were made distinct when the American and Canadian Kennel Clubs separated the breed.

-The name "Cocker" comes from the woodcock, a game bird the dogs were known for flushing.
+The name "Cocker" is derived from the eurasian woodcock, a game bird the dogs were known for flushing.
 The Cocker Spaniel is a hunting-gun dog able to work in challenging terrain in both wet and dry land.
 Cocker Spaniels excel at flushing and retrieving game with a gentle mouth.

 Behaviour and Temperament